davidfongione/Perseids/README.md

 system.verlet(100., folder, true);          //  ERROR, because the resolution is low by default

 ```

-1. Note that the Sun **must** be considered as any other planet as it is not the center of mass of the Solar System, and therefore has a non-zero position and velocity.
-Its motion is very small however
-2. `folder` must finish by a `/`so the program creates data files exactly where you want and this folder must already exist, otherwise the program won't be able to create the data files
-3. It is equivalent to run with `false`or nothing.

 The declaration and initializations of the planets of the Solar System are given in [`initialisations.hpp`](https://github.com/kryzar/Perseids/blob/master/Program/Program/initialisations.hpp).
 You can find initializations for the full solar system, the Earth-Jupiter-Sun system with the Sun as the center of mass and the Earth-Jupiter-Sun with the real center of mass.